An2ans/Password-Manager/client/public/README.md

 - Updates

+##Server

 The server-side of the project is built using Express as a RESTful API.
 It includes the database service code, the main server code to run express and other libraries, the routes, controllers and repositories, as well as the encryption code.
 The layout of files is:

 - server.js - main server code
 - dbService.js - database related code
 - encryption.js - code to encrypt and decrypt the passwords
-- routes
+- routes - All the routes related to the user and credentials
   - user
   - credentials
-- controllers
+- controllers -The controllers that deal with the requests / responses
   - user
   - credentials
-- repositories
+- repositories - All the code related to the DB and logic
   - user
   - credentials